This blog post was originally posted on May 23, 2019 and was updated on August 26, 2020.

-Boasting 114 Michelin star restaurants, only Tokyo beats Paris in the list of cities with the most starred establishments.
+Boasting 119 Michelin star restaurants in 2020, Paris is second only to Tokyo on the list of cities with the most starred establishments.

 1. Arpège | Three stars

-Well ahead of the current vegetarian and vegan trend, Alain Passard has made vegetables the star of his cuisine since the early 2000s at three-Michelin-star restaurant Arpège.
+Well ahead of the current focus on vegetarian and vegan dining, Alain Passard has made vegetables the star of his cuisine since the early 2000s at three-Michelin-star restaurant Arpège.
 The renowned chef, who favors cooking meat “on the flame” for the best results, also uses similar open-flame cooking methods for his vegetables, creating a range of interesting flavors, textures and colors.

 To ensure access to the very best produce, Passard runs three of his own vegetable gardens in three different regions of France.
 These gardens use no pesticides or chemical fertilizers, welcome wildlife, and respect nature.

 An evening at Arpège doesn’t come in cheap, with the Vegetable Tasting Menu a rather staggering €340 and the Earth and Sea Menu (for those who do eat meat and fish) priced at €450, but it’s worth noting that they do each include 11 courses of Passard’s famed cuisine.
 There is also the Gardener’s Lunch Menu priced at €185 for those looking for a more affordable, but still top-notch, dining experience.

 2. Le George | One star

 Located within the luxurious Four Seasons George V Hotel, Le George received its first Michelin star in 2017 for Chef Simone Zanoni’s modern Mediterranean-style cuisine.
 Designed for sharing and with a focus on light, healthy dishes, the menu uniquely offers plates that can also be split between two for more relaxed, tapas-style dining.